 Within this context, when we turn to the revealed texts, we are able to say that the creation of the heavens and earth was done over a period of six-thousand years of our reckoning (six days with Allaah, upon the interpretation of Ibn Abbaas, Imaam Ahmad and others that a day with Allaah is a thousand years of our reckoning as it pertains to the days of creation), as is clear in the revealed texts.
-And as Ibn Taymiyyah explains in Dar' al-Ta'aarud (8/288-289), the material for the heavens and earth was already in existence, (being created previously), the heaven and earth were initially a united mass and were rent asunder and the periods of creation of the heavens and earth (as explained in Surah Fussilat) came after the cleaving of that mass and the presence of the dukhaan (from which the heavens were made from).
-This allows for a period of time between the creation of the mass and the dukhaan and the actual creation, formation, structuring etc. of the heavens and earth.
+And as Ibn Taymiyyah explains in Dar' al-Ta'aarud (8/288-289), the material for the heavens and earth was already in existence, (being created previously).
+This indicates a period of time between the creation of that mass and the actual creation, formation, structuring etc. of the heavens and earth, and also between the initial formation of the Earth and its subsequent development until it was inhabitable by life forms.
 Further, we know there are days and years with Allaah other than our days and years as is clear in the Qur'an and the Sunnah, the fifty-thousand years from the writing of the decrees to the creation of the heavens and earth (as occurs in the hadeeth) are other than our measurement of years [see Ibn Taymiyyah, Dar al-Ta'arud (8/289), Minhaj al-Sunnah (1/172)].

 Then in the authentic Sunnah, Aadam was created on Friday and he was entered into Paradise on a Friday and he was expelled to earth on a Friday (see Sahih Muslim, Kitab al-Jumu'ah).
 Now the question here is: Was the Friday that Aadam was created on, the Friday of the six days of creation or other than it?
 The Scholars of Islam explain it is other than those six days of creation, indicating a period of time for which the earth existed before Aadam was sent down to it, and before it started to become populated by humanity.
 Now what is this period?
 The scientists say the earth is 4.56 billion years old.
 Allaah knows best what the truth is.
 The point here though is that there is a period in between the creation of the heavens and earth and the creation of Aadam.
 Let us bring some citations first from al-Mu'allimee and al-Albani (rahimahumallah), and you should note that these citations are in relation to a hadeeth in Sahih Muslim which scholars like al-Bukhari and Ibn al-Madini and others did not accept as authentic (for problems in isnad and matn), however, their statements are in the context of rebutting a contemporary who was trying to cast doubt upon the Sunnah by claiming contradiction between the Qur'an and this particular hadeeth in Sahih Muslim.
 So let us look at their commments: